Find Affordable College Courses

 87% Women

 Arizona State University - Skysong is the 2nd most popular school in the nation for students seeking a master's degree in teaching students with disabilities.
 Roughly 53,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,710 per year, while in-state graduate students, on average, pay $9,774 per year.
-During the 2020-2021 academic year, 1,272 people received their master's degree in teaching students with disabilities from ASU - Skysong.
-About 87% of this group were women, and 41% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $10,170 per year.
+During the most recent year for which we have data, 1,272 people received their master's degree in teaching students with disabilities from ASU - Skysong.
+Around 44% of these students were from an underrepresented racial-ethnic group, and 87% were women.

 #3